OUR TEAM

 Spencer, an avid photographer and videographer, finds peace in capturing the wonders of the night sky through his camera lens.
 Currently pursuing a degree in Digital Film at Utah Tech University, he dedicates his spare moments to venturing far from urban lights, seeking the beauty of the cosmos.
 His lifelong fascination with outer space resonates in his choice of favorite films—masterpieces like “Dune” and “Interstellar,” which unfold against the backdrop of the vast cosmic expanse.

-Founder & Night Sky Photography Assistant
+Co-Founder & Night Sky Photography Assistant

 Kramer Ditty